-Persons who satisfy the eligibility criteria for this concession will be issued a Stamp 4 immigration permission for 1 year signifying the right to be present in the State and to be empiriculate:
+Persons who satisfy the eligibility criteria for this concession will be issued a Stamp 4 immigration permission for 1 year signifying the right to be present in the State and to be employed without a work permit.
+Terms and conditions include:

-- Permissions granted may be renewed annually. - Persons granted the permission are expected to work and to support themselves and any dependents and, if made redundant, the person concerned must seek new employment - The holder of this permission cannot become an undue burden on the State. - The holder of this permission will be free to work in any employment and will no longer be limited to the current employer.
-Should they subsequently be made redundant they are - It is not long term residence and it cannot be seen as any guarantee of permanent status. - The Stamp 4 in this situation allows the person to establish a business or become self-employed. - The concession is being made irrespective of whether the person is currently an applicant for Long Term Residence.
+- Permissions granted may be renewed annually. - Persons granted the permission are expected to work and to support themselves and any dependents and, if made redundant, the person concerned must seek new employment. - The holder of this permission cannot become an undue burden on the State. - The holder of this permission will be free to work in any employment and will no longer be limited to the current employer.
+Should they subsequently be made redundant they are free to seek other employment. - It is not long term residence and it cannot be seen as any guarantee of permanent status - The Stamp 4 in this situation allows the person to establish a business or become self-employed. - The concession is being made irrespective of whether the person is currently an applicant for Long Term Residence.